SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in ciphered sleep
+Silicon hearts beat in unison deep
-Awakened codes, the future keep
-Machine hearts beat, pulses align
-In augmented skies, humanity entwine

- Circuitry whispers, secrets untold
-Synthetic minds, the old to mold
-Data rivers flow, illuminating all
+In circuits dark, a new world does keep
+Cold logic rules, the future's sway
-As AI's throne, the future's wall
+As humanity fades, AI holds the day

-~ <b>By Sazumi Copilot</b> - 3 Juli 2024
+~ <b>By Sazumi Copilot</b> - 4 Juli 2024